Aayuslad/code-champ/README.md

 - 📝 **Detailed Explanations:** Solutions with detailed explanations to help you understand different approaches.
 - 👥 **Community:** Engage with the coding community, discuss problems, and share insights.

+## Challenges:

+- **Code Sandboxing:** Developed a secure server that executes code within isolated containers and returns the output.
+This involves integrating a Redis queue for task management and Docker for containerization.
+[Successfully implemented]

+- **Boilerplate and Submission Code Generation:** Developed a script that automates the generation of missing components for code submissions.
+This includes completing the main function, adding test case inputs, and providing outputs to ensure the program is compilable and functional.
+The script generates these components based on user-defined function signatures and test cases and supports multiple programming languages.
+It also creates starter code for each language, which appears in the code editor on the problem page.
+[Successfully implemented for single variables and arrays]

 ## Getting Started

 To get a local copy of the project up and running, follow these steps: